 In the United States there were three strands to early work on national-income accounting.
 The first was that associated with the National Bureau of Economic Research, established by Mitchell in 1920.
 Its first project was a study of year-to-year variations in national income and the distribution of income.
 Published in 1921, its report provided annual estimates of national income for the period 1909-19.
 These were extended during the 1920s, and were supplemented in 1926 by estimates made by the Federal Trade Commission.
 The FTC, however, failed to continue this work.
 With the onset of the Depression, the federal government became involved.
 In June 1932 a Senate resolution proposed by Robert La Follette, senator for

-Domestic Commerce to prepare estimates of national income for 1929, 1930 and 1931.
+Wisconsin, committed the Bureau of Foreign and Domestic Commerce to prepare estimates of national income for 1929, 1930 and 1931.